Home Bureaucracy Rajasthan youth falling prey to sextortion racket

 Modus Operandi of sextortion

 The modus operandi of the gang is simple.
-They lure people of providing them with young and beautiful girl on social media sites.
+They lure people of providing them with young and beautiful girl on social sites.
 After engaging them online, they get their mobile number and then do video calling.
 The person on the other end is either man or a woman who gets nude and does obscene act.
-They record both side of video through screen recorder and then use technology or to replace the face.
+They record both side of video through screen recorder and then use technology or deep fake to replace the face.

 Once video is made, a series of threat calls of making the video viral bombards the victim's mobile forcing him to pay up.
 The blackmailing continues at the will of the gang.
-There are many cases in which victim commits suicide under pressure of losing social respect.
+There are many cases in which victim commits under pressure of losing social respect.

 There are other gangs also who lure youngsters by offering them money for providing sexual pleasure to rich single woman, models and air hostesses.
 They ask susceptible youngsters to register on a website and then they ask money on pretext of medical check up, appointments and other charges.